TrymUllestad/a-dwm-configuration/README.md

 You might find the key bindings to be weird and seemingly randomly placed; this is because my keyboard uses a norwegian-dvorak layout.
 I hope to add comments to some of the bindings to make them more qwerty-friendly; other bindings are set based on which command they execute (mod+t for Tiling mode).

+dwm requires the Xlib header package and make to compile, and some keybindings use pamixer and light to change audio and screen brightness.

 Underneath is the rest of the original README from the vanilla dwm.

 dwm - dynamic window manager